Festival Internacional da Canção: 1969

 The fourth festival was the first to be held after the enactment of Institutional Act Number Five (AI-5), passed the previous December.
 Among other things, the AI-5 allowed for broader censorship of music.
-In addition, Charles Burke Elbrick (the United States ambassador to Brazil) had been kidnapped a few weeks before the event.
-Because of these circumstances, several foreign artists (including George Harrison and Jack Jones) announced that they would not be attending the festival.
+In addition, Charles Burke Elbrick, the United States ambassador to Brazil, had been kidnapped a few weeks before the event.
+Because of these circumstances, several foreign artists, including George Harrison and Jack Jones, announced that they would not attend the festival.
 This edition of the festival also marked its first broadcast in Europe, motivating the organizers to secure prominent performers, recognizing its potential to influence and improve deteriorating international relations.
-Because of this, it would also be among the first programs in Brazilian television history to be recorded in color, using two imported cameras from Saarländischer Rundfunk.
-This color version would be broadcast by Eurovision the following January.
+Because of this, it was also among the first programs in Brazilian television history to be recorded in color, using two imported cameras from Saarländischer Rundfunk.
+This color version was broadcast by Eurovision the following January.